 Canadian Museum of Nature

-The castle-esque Canadian Museum of Nature is not only a cool-looking historic building, but inside you’ll find dinosaur replicas, whale skeletons, an Arctic gallery, mammals, minerals, birds, insects, and flora.
+The castle-esque Canadian Museum of Nature is not only a cool-looking historic building, but inside you’ll find dinosaur replicas, whale skeletons, an Arctic gallery, mammals, minerals, birds, insects and flora.
 Some events and activities even feature live animals!
 With interactive and informative exhibits, kids and adults alike will be amazed by what they learn.

 Canadian War Museum